tumble1999/savaslabs.github.io/intern.md

 **web developers**.
 This is a great opportunity to see what working in a dynamic web agency is like.
 The selected candidate will receive support from a technical and business perspective, but will also need to be self-motivated, and able to contribute through times of limited supervision.
-This is a part-time internship.
+This is a part-time, paid internship.

 ---